kgptapps/sgtrust/README.md

-# Professor's Legacy Website
+# Professor S. Govindasamy's Legacy Website

-A comprehensive website celebrating the remarkable academic journey of a distinguished professor who mentored 50+ PhD students, most of whom have achieved success in the USA and around the world.
+A comprehensive website celebrating the remarkable academic journey of Professor S. Govindasamy, a distinguished professor who mentored 50+ PhD students, most of whom have achieved success in the USA and around the world.

 ## 🌐 Live Website
 **URL**: [https://kgptapps.github.io/sgtrust/](https://kgptapps.github.io/sgtrust/)